 Mexico, as president of the UN-Habitat Assembly, chaired the first session and France and Kenya were elected as co-chairs for the second session of the Intergovernmental Working Group.
 All documents related to the first session are available at: https://unhabitat.org/meetings/open-ended-intergovernmental-expert-work….

-The dates proposed for the 2nd Intergovernmental Working Group are 22nd and 23rd October and it will be preceded by two intersessional activities will be implemented in Q2 and Q3 of 2025, as per the workplan prepared by the Co-Chairs.
+The dates proposed for the 2nd Intergovernmental Working Group are 22nd and 23rd October, to be preceded by two intersessional activities in June and September of 2025, as per the workplan prepared by the Co-Chairs.
+The June (24th -27th) inter-sessional activities will focus on housing finance, social housing, tenure security, informal settlements, sustainable housing.
+September (16th -18th) activities will centre on housing sustainability, housing and slum definitions and monitoring framework.
+Two virtual sessions will be held on each theme to accommodate different time zones.

 France and Kenya jointly hosted a political briefing in the margins of the World Urban Forum.
 The event strengthened and broadened the coalition of countries championing the implementation of resolution 2/7.
 The co-chairs will co-organise a high level dialogue on housing to be held on the 29th May 2025 in the plenary of the 2nd Resumed Session of the Assembly.

-UN-Habitat headquarters, regional and country offices continue to implement a series of adequate housing related projects, as described in the documents for the first session of the Intergovernmental Working Group.
+UN-Habitat headquarters, regional and country offices continue to implement a series of adequate housing related projects, as described in the documents prepared for the first session of the Intergovernmental Working Group.
+The first iteration of the 'Knowledge Plaform' on housing is being built, based on existing knowledge architecture from other programmes and following an incremental development process.
 UN-Habitat is also working with the Department of Economic and Social Affairs to support the Secretary General in reporting to the General Assembly on matters relating to homelessness.

 Resolution 2/8